 Application for equivalency recognition of a certificate issued by a regulatory agency from another Canadian province or territory

-• The certificate must not have expired;
+- The certificate must not have expired;

-In order to receive a Sub-class CD5 Certificate for Application for Pest Management, upgrade requirements include knowledge acquisition in line with bedbug control.
+In order to receive a Subclass CD5 Certificate for Application for Pest Management, upgrade requirements include knowledge acquisition in line with bedbug control.
 Inasmuch as this is specific to Québec, certification associated with this activity issued by a regulatory agency of another Canadian province or territory will be recognized by the MELCCFP on condition that the applicant has previously passed the upgrade examination.

 Certification training and examinations

-A standard exists in Canada for uniform pesticide training and certification programs.
+The Canada-wide Standard standardizes pesticide training and certification programs.
 A working group is currently developing learning tools to enable Canadian provinces and territories to prepare manuals for learning and certification examinations.

-• Acquires knowledge needed to pass the prescribed exams;
+- acquire the knowledge needed to pass the prescribed exams;

-• Increases the chances of success and the grade awarded on the prescribed exam.
+- increases the chances of success and the grade awarded on the prescribed exam.

-With respect to the use of pesticides to control stinging insects (Sub-class CD9 certificate), some the following will be included in a forthcoming learning guide, usually available in French only:
+With respect to the use of pesticides to control stinging insects (Subclass CD9 certificate), some the following will be included in a forthcoming learning guide, usually available in French only:

-Required and/or recognized examinations
+Prescribed or recognized examinations

-The SOFAD website This hyperlink will open in a new window. provides more information about exams and how to register for them.
 Applicants can prepare online with pre-tests to measure whether they are ready for their exam.
 While the pre-tests are not a guarantee of success, they are useful in assessing how the preparation is going.

 Upgrades and continuing education for certificate renewal